From A Wiki of Ice and Fire

 Robb decides to lead the army going south to hold the Neck and assist the Tullys in their fight against the Lannisters.
 Bran muses that Robb could have given command of the forces to Hallis, Theon or one of his bannerman, as urged by Maester Luwin, but Robb has decided to lead the men himself, leaving Bran as acting Lord of Winterfell.
 When Greatjon Umber threatens Robb over a disagreement, Hallis moves to intercept him before he reaches Robb with a drawn greatsword, but Hallis is knocked down by the much larger man.
 Hallis carries the banner of House Stark when the forces are leaving Winterfell.

-During the Battle of the Whispering Wood, he personally commands the guards protecting Lady Catelyn, after asking for the honor.
+During the Battle of the Whispering Wood, Hallis personally commands the guards protecting Lady Catelyn, after asking for the honor.
 Lady Catelyn notes that he has a tendency of stating the obvious when he identifies sounds used as signals as indication that the forces led by Ser Jaime Lannister are approaching.
-When Ser Jaime is brought before her, he unnecessarily introduces him as the Kingslayer.
+When Jaime is brought before her, he introduces him as the Kingslayer.

 A Clash of Kings